-- Inorganic arsenic is one form of arsenic, a naturally occurring substance.
+- Inorganic arsenic is one form of arsenic.
+It is a naturally occurring substance.
 Exposure can occur through drinking water, food, soil, or air.
 Though uncommon in the United States, exposure to high levels of inorganic arsenic over a long period of time increases bladder cancer risk.
-Researchers have not yet identified, however, if moderate or low levels of inorganic arsenic increase risk.
+Researchers have not yet identified if moderate or low levels of inorganic arsenic increase risk.

 How can bladder cancer be prevented?

-Individuals can reduce their risk for bladder cancer by avoiding tobacco smoke and not smoking.
-For people working in industries with carcinogenic chemicals, learn and follow workplace health and safety rules.
+The risk for bladder cancer can be reduced by avoiding tobacco smoke and not smoking.
+People working in industries with carcinogenic chemicals should follow workplace health and safety rules.